juansensio/architecture/README.md

 5. Document
 6. Merge to develop if all tests pass and docs are up to date (solve conflicts)
 7. Merge to main if all tests pass and docs are up to date

+The same goes for when a bug is found.

 ## References